tallowandsons/craft-critter/README.md

 - No server dependencies
 - Pay-per-use pricing

-**💻 Local CLI (@plone/critical-css-cli)**
-- Self-hosted solution
-- No external dependencies
-- Open source and free to use

 ℹ️ You can also implement your own custom generator if you have specific requirements.

 ## 🦔 Why Choose Critter?

 ### Minimal-Configuration Critical CSS
-Automatically generate critical CSS using the [criticalcss.com](https://criticalcss.com) API or local CLI-based generation - no template changes or complicated configuration required.
+Automatically generate critical CSS using the [criticalcss.com](https://criticalcss.com) API - no template changes or complicated configuration required.

 ### Flexible Generation Modes
 Generate a unique critical CSS file for each individual Entry (Entry Mode) or a shared critical CSS file for all entries in a Section (Section Mode).